-The Harvey Mudd College Clinic Program is a nationally recognized industry sponsored academic program centered around a multidisciplinary approach to real world problem solving.
-The program consists of roughly 40 projects per year sponsored by industry, in the departments of engineering, computer science, mathematics, and physics.
-Since the inception of the Clinic Program almost 40 years ago, approximately 1000 projects have been sponsored by more than 250 individual sponsors.
+The Harvey Mudd College Clinic Program is a nationally recognized industry sponsored academic program centered around a multidisciplinary approach to real-world problem-solving.
+The program consists of roughly 50 projects per year sponsored by industry, in the departments of engineering, computer science, mathematics, and physics.
+Since the inception of the Clinic Program nearly 60 years ago, approximately 1600 projects have been sponsored by almost 500 individual sponsors.

 The Clinic Program presents opportunities for juniors and seniors to work on practical projects relevant to industry.
 The problems usually involve components of measurement, design, simulation, and analysis.
 Solutions arise from team efforts which integrate the broad laboratory and discipline-specific skills that characterize a Harvey Mudd College education.
 Students who are enrolled in the Clinic Program work in teams of four or five under the guidance of a student team leader, a faculty advisor, and a liaison from the sponsoring organization.
 Some projects are jointly run by two or more departments to promote cross-fertilization between fields, and to encourage the application of diverse viewpoints and a variety of techniques.
 In addition to putting into practice the theories learned in the classroom, students must deal with the psychology of teamwork, as well as budget and schedule constraints.